sahiga/developer.box.com/guides/applications/app-gallery.md

 ---
 # App Gallery

-The [app-gallery][app-gallery] is the first place for Box users to find out about applications that they can use in combination with Box.
+The [Box App Gallery][app-gallery] is the first place for Box users to find out about applications that they can use in combination with Box.
 If your application is suited to be used by other enterprises, listing your service in the App Gallery can be a great way to find new users.

 ## Publishing an app

-Use the following steps to publish an application in the [app-gallery][app-gallery].
+Use the following steps to publish an application in the [App Gallery][app-gallery].

 ### Prerequisites